vika-v-v/render2photo-converter-tool/README.md

    pip install -r requirements.txt
    ```

-2. You can work with the script using two methods:
+2. You can work with the script using three methods:

    **Option A: Batch Processing Script**
    - Place images in the `task-images` folder (images in subfolders will not be processed)